12 Days of Holiday Fire & CO Safety | 107.5 Kool FM

 Fire Marshal’s Public Fire Safety Council has shared the 12 Days of Holiday Fire & CO Safety with KOOL FM and we want to share them with you!

-Count down the 12 Days of Holiday Fire & CO Safety weeknights with Katie for your chance to WIN a prize pack to keep your family safe this holiday season.
+Count down the 12 Days of Holiday Fire & CO Safety weeknights with Josh for your chance to WIN a prize pack to keep your family safe this holiday season.

 Thank you for counting down the 12 Days of Holiday Fire & CO Safety!